This page provides an overview of how mental health services are covered under Medicare, Medicaid and private health insurance.

 The eligibility rules for Medicaid will be different for each state.
 Starting in 2014, most American adults under the age of 65 with an individual income up to $15,000 per year will qualify for Medicaid in every state.
 Also with the Affordable Care Act, states have the option to expand their coverage and can apply for waivers to cover additional services or beyond minimum standards.

-To receive more information about your state Medicaid program, please visit, Medicaid.gov.
+To receive more information about your state Medicaid program visit: Medicaid.gov

-For a basic overview and to learn about coverage click here. (https://www.medicaid.gov/medicaid/index.html)
+For a basic overview and to learn about coverage visit: https://www.medicaid.gov/medicaid/index.html

-To review the Federal Poverty Level guidelines used to determine eligibility click here. (http://www.cms.gov/smdl/downloads/SMD10005.PDF).
+To review the Federal Poverty Level guidelines used to determine eligibility visit: http://www.cms.gov/smdl/downloads/SMD10005.PDF

 Private Health Insurance

 Each private insurance company varies in their coverage for mental health services.
 According to recent workplace surveys, 85% of private insurance plans have some form of coverage for mental health services.
 The first step is to review your insurance policy with a plan expert to determine what is and isn’t covered.
-When you signed up for your health insurance you should have been given a copy of your insurance policy.
-If you do not have the policy then you can call your insurance company and ask for another one and someone will be able to walk you through your coverage.
+When you signed up for your health insuranceb you should have been given a copy of your insurance policy.
+If you do not have the policy, you can call your insurance company and ask for another one.
+Someone will be able to walk you through your coverage.
 Your social worker should also be able to either guide you through coverage or point you towards someone that can help you.

-Through the Mental Health Parity and Addiction Equity Act (MHPAEA) it requires private health insurance to give an equal amount of mental and physical health insurance.
-Before this act, many private plans would provide 80% of coverage for a physical ailment like a broken bone, but only provide 50% coverage for mental health services.
-This act doesn’t mean that private insurance policies cover mental health services, but most employer sponsored plans do.
-To learn more about the act you can visit the resource here (http://www.apa.org/helpcenter/federal-parity-law.aspx).
+The Mental Health Parity and Addiction Equity Act (MHPAEA) requires private health insurance to give an equal amount of mental and physical health insurance.
+Before this act, many private plans provided 80% of coverage for a physical ailment (like a broken bone), but only provided 50% coverage for mental health services.
+This act doesn’t mean that private insurance policies cover mental health services, but most employer-sponsored plans do.
+To learn more about the act visit: https://www.apa.org/helpcenter/parity-guide.

-In many cases private insurance will be the primary payer and any additional coverage such as Medicare/Medicaid will help pick up costs that your primary insurance doesn’t cover.
+In many cases private insurance will be the primary payer, and any additional coverage (such as Medicare or Medicaid) will help pick up costs that your primary insurance doesn’t cover.

 Additional Resources for Payment Help

-Together RX Access – This group can help patients without prescription drug coverage save on name brand and generic prescription.
-For more information, call 1-800-444-4106 or visit http://www.togetherrxaccess.com/
+Together RX Access – This group can help patients without prescription drug coverage save on name brand and generic prescriptions.
+For more information, call 1-800-444-4106 or visit: http://trxaccess.org

-RX Assist – is a patient assistance program directory that also includes information about any programs that include drug discount cards, prescription assistance programs, programs that help with medication co-pays, programs that provide free and low cost health care, also information for Medicare Part D beneficiaries.
-Click here to visit http://www.rxassist.org/
+RX Assist – is a patient assistance program directory that also includes information about any programs that include drug discount cards, prescription assistance programs, programs that help with medication co-pays, programs that provide free and low cost health care, also information for Medicare Part D beneficiaries. http://www.rxassist.org